DevExpress/testcafe/CONTRIBUTING.md

 # Contributing to TestCafe

 TestCafe would not be possible without active support from the community.
-We appreciate and encourage your contributions, no matter how big or small.
+We appreciate and encourage your contributions.

 Review our contribution guidelines: